 - m.
-Practical assignment: practical assignment as referred to in Article 7.13 sub 2t WHW, e.g. in one of the following forms: - Writing a thesis or paper, - Participation in practical's (lab work, etc.), - Participation in fieldwork or excursions, or - Participation in another teaching activity which is directed at achieving certain skills. - n.
-Resit (Dutch: herkansing): an summative test relating to the completion of a course which students take after having failed to pass a previous test or having received a grade code that shows the course has not been passed yet. - o.
-Resit period: the period in the academic year, outside the education period, in which students have the opportunity to take a test and/or resit. - p.
+Partial interim examination: a component of an interim examination, that factors into the final result of the interim examination of the course. - n.
+Practical assignment: practical assignment as referred to in Article 7.13 sub 2t WHW, e.g. in one of the following forms: - Participation in practical's (lab work, etc.), - Participation in fieldwork or excursions, or - Participation in another teaching activity which is directed at achieving certain skills. - o.
+Resit (Dutch: herkansing): an summative test relating to the completion of a course which students take after having failed to pass a previous test or having received a grade code that shows the course has not been passed yet. - p.
+Resit period: the period in the academic year, outside the education period, in which students have the opportunity to take a test and/or resit. - q.
 Rules and Regulations: the Rules and Regulations adopted by the Examining Board, as referred to in Article 7.12b section 3 of the WHW, in which the procedures concerning interim examinations, final exams and the tasks and competences of the Examining Board and examiners are specified.
-The Rules and Regulations can be found in the Student Charter. - q.
-Student: the person entitled to education and/or examination facilities by virtue of the law and the enrolment of the student. - r.
-Study Handbook (TU: Study Guide): document that contains the elaboration of the programmes and is available on internet. - s.
-Test (Dutch: toets): summative test relating to the completion of a course.
+The Rules and Regulations can be found in the Student Charter. - r.
+Student: the person entitled to education and/or examination facilities by virtue of the law and the enrolment of the student. - s.
+Study Handbook (TU: Study Guide): document that contains the elaboration of the programmes and is available on internet. - t.
+Test (Dutch: toets): a written or oral partial interim examination, not being an assignment or participation in practicals.
 The terms 'in writing' or "written" in these Regulations also include a digital test taken via a computer of the university or a laptop (or another suitable computer) of the student in a university room, from home or elsewhere.